 - Possession of an accommodation permit does not exempt the permit holder from obeying all hunting, fishing, and property-use laws.

-- Accommodations may be granted on either a temporary or lifetime basis, depending on the information provided by the applicant’s medical provider.
+- Accommodations may be granted on either a temporary or lifetime basis.

 How to request an Accommodation Permit: